Reduce Stress and Worry in 10 Minutes With a Brain Dump

-If you're like me, your days and nights are accompanied by a murmur of worry and self-criticism running through the back of your mind - a haze of anxieties that's always there, but never really enunciated or examined too closely.
-It didn't occur to me to pay it any mind.
+If you're like me, your days and nights are accompanied by a murmur of worry and self-criticism running through the back of your mind - a haze of anxieties that's always there, but often not enunciated or examined too closely.
+Until the events of the past two years turned the volume of the murmur up to a low roar, it didn't occur to me to pay it any mind.
 Don't give it more power by listening to it, right?
 That was always my approach.

-But as Dooner observed, "We can't heal if we don't even know what the problem is!"
-So although I really dislike journaling, I decided to give her Brain Dump a shot.
+But as Caroline Dooner observes in her book, The F*ck It Diet, "We can't heal if we don't even know what the problem is!"
+So although I really dislike journaling, I decided to give her Brain Dump practice a shot.

-I know it sounds silly, and the only thing that convinced me to try it was that Dooner says she hates journaling too.
+I know it seems like this couldn't possibly help, and the only thing that convinced me to try it was that Dooner says she hates journaling too.
 But guess what?
 It was amazing.

-I'd love to say that after that experience, I now incorporate the Brain Dump into my morning routine every day and my life is changed forever.
-I'm not that disciplined.
+Am I going to incorporate the Brain Dump into my morning routine every day going forward?
+Probably not.
 But I have another tool in my toolbox that I can pull out whenever I'm feeling down or overwhelmed, and I've got ten minutes to spare.

 I hope you'll give it a try!
 Let me know how it goes in the comments below.

 Debra Purdy is the owner of ShopEco, a beauty and self care boutique located in Windsor, Ontario, Canada.
 Her mission is to help you thrive through self care you can feel good about.
 For more self care tips delivered to your inbox and a special birthday treat, click here to subscribe.